John Hancock Hedged Equity & Income Fund (NYSE:HEQ) Short Interest Update

-John Hancock Hedged Equity & Income Fund (NYSE:HEQ) was the target of a significant growth in short interest in the month of July.
+John Hancock Hedged Equity & Income Fund (NYSE:HEQ) was the target of a large growth in short interest during the month of July.
 As of July 15th, there was short interest totalling 81,500 shares, a growth of 44.8% from the June 30th total of 56,300 shares.
-Based on an average daily volume of 60,300 shares, the short-interest ratio is currently 1.4 days.
+Based on an average trading volume of 60,300 shares, the days-to-cover ratio is currently 1.4 days.

+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Sowell Financial Services LLC purchased a new position in shares of John Hancock Hedged Equity & Income Fund during the 1st quarter worth $25,000.
+Quantedge Capital Pte Ltd purchased a new position in shares of John Hancock Hedged Equity & Income Fund during the 1st quarter worth $125,000.
+Raymond James Financial Services Advisors Inc. purchased a new position in shares of John Hancock Hedged Equity & Income Fund during the 4th quarter worth $152,000.
+Mid Atlantic Financial Management Inc. ADV grew its holdings in shares of John Hancock Hedged Equity & Income Fund by 43.8% during the 1st quarter.
+Mid Atlantic Financial Management Inc. ADV now owns 34,800 shares of the investment management company’s stock worth $419,000 after purchasing an additional 10,600 shares during the period.
+Finally, UBS Group AG grew its holdings in shares of John Hancock Hedged Equity & Income Fund by 18.2% during the 1st quarter.
+UBS Group AG now owns 96,922 shares of the investment management company’s stock worth $1,168,000 after purchasing an additional 14,942 shares during the period.

 About John Hancock Hedged Equity & Income Fund